Methods and practices of the Board of Management and Supervisory Board

 The other major tasks of the Supervisory Board include the appointment and dismissal of members of the Board of Management as well as determining and regularly examining the remuneration of the Board of Management.

-The Supervisory Board examines the Annual and Consolidated Financial Statements as well as the Management Report.
-Provided its members raise no objections, it approves the financial statements and the Management Report.
+The Supervisory Board examines the Annual and Consolidated Financial Statements as well as the Combined Management Report of the Audi Group and AUDI AG.
+Provided its members raise no objections, it approves the financial statements and the Combined Management Report of the Audi Group and AUDI AG.
 Once approved, the Annual Financial Statements are established.

 Ordinary meetings of the Supervisory Board are normally held once each quarter.
 If necessary, the Supervisory Board also holds extraordinary meetings.
 It reaches its decisions on the basis of written submissions and oral explanations by the members of the Board of Management.
 In urgent cases, the Supervisory Board also reaches decisions by written communication.